tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 ## Introduction

-In pursuit of blockchain scalability investigation in this report focuses on the second leg of recursive proof composition:
+In pursuit of blockchain scalability investigation in this report focuses on the second leg of recursive proofs composition:
 "proofs that verify other proofs".

-Recursive proof composition is like a huge machinery with many moving parts.
+Recursive proofs composition is like a huge machinery with many moving parts.
-For the sake of brevity, the aim here is to present only the most crucial cryptographic tools and techniques required to achieve recursive proof composition.
+For the sake of brevity, the aim here is to present only the most crucial cryptographic tools and techniques required to achieve recursive proofs composition.

 Amortization strategies that recursive proofs use to accomplish reduced verification costs are enabled by a powerful tool called a